WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-18-When-the-product-needs-to-change-to-remove-flake.markdown

 Change everything in product to use the new interface
 ----------------------------------
-I want to keep the original methods static, and I haven't built much code around the methods, so I a bunch of stuff to break as I made modifications.
+I want to keep the original methods static, and I haven't built much code around the methods, so I allowed a bunch of stuff to break as I made modifications.
 Normally I keep everything working by building overloads of a method so I can pass the new interface and objects into a new version of the method, and